 We are committed to providing a high quality service in the Welsh or English language, on an equal basis.

 CPS Cymru-Wales is headed by Chief Crown Prosecutor (CCP) Jenny Hopkins, whose responsibilities include: carrying out prosecutions; setting and maintaining professional and ethical standards; representing the CPS locally; contributing to national policy and strategy; and ensuring effective employee relations.

 The CCP is supported by a team of senior managers with expertise in legal and business management issues.
-On the legal side, support is provided by Deputy Chief Crown Prosecutors Deborah Rogers and Huw Rogers.
-Mike Grist is the Area Business Manager and has responsibility for the business and operational delivery functions.
+On the legal side, support is provided by Deputy Chief Crown Prosecutors Iwan Jenkins and Huw Rogers.
+Rhian Thomas is the actin Area Business Manager and has responsibility for the business and operational delivery functions.

 Jenny Hopkins, Chief Crown Prosecutor